 11.1 Election of Chairman

-CT4 Chairman reminded for the delegates that in November meeting CT4#87 will have CT4 Vice Chairman election.
+CT4 Chairman reminded the delegates that in November meeting CT4#87 will have CT4 Vice Chairman election.
 Candidates were requested to send a support letter by the company if they are going apply.

-China Mobile Yue Song announced that he will apply for CT4 Chairman and send a support letter after China Mobile internal procedure is done.
+China Mobile Yue Song announced that he will apply for CT4 Vice Chairman and send a support letter after China Mobile internal procedure is done.

 11.2 Election of vice Chairman